Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs Web Course (Introductory Web Course)

 Lesson 6 covers ways that participants can support beneficiaries to take the next step toward employment.
 Course content addresses four positive message points participants can communicate to beneficiaries in order to encourage work.
 We will provide details about sources of accurate information on work and benefits, as well as strategies for working effectively with WIPA projects.

 Participants who successfully complete all of the course requirements will receive a certificate of completion that is accessible through their myNTC account.
-Completing this online course does not result in certification as a Work Incentives Planning and Assistance Community Work Incentives Coordinator, or certification as a Community Partner Work Incentives Counselor.
+Completing this online course does not result in certification as a Work Incentives Planning and Assistance Community Work Incentives Coordinator (CWIC), or certification as a Community Partner Work Incentives Counselor (CPWIC).
 This online course provides a foundation for future training, and does not offer the type of training necessary to accurately and effectively counsel beneficiaries.
 The certificate earned for this course demonstrates completion of this training opportunity.

-Introductory Web Course is a New Requirement for the CWIC and Community Partner Initial Training:
+Introductory Web Course is a Requirement for the CWIC and Community Partner Initial Training:

-Successful completion of this Introductory Web Course will be required for all staff of community partner agencies and organizations to register for and participate in the CWIC and Community Partner Initial Training and Certification, beginning with the San Diego October 2019 CWIC Initial Training registration that will open in mid to late August.
+Successful completion of this Introductory Web Course is a requirement for all staff of community partner agencies and organizations to register for and participate in the CWIC and Community Partner Initial Training and Certification.

 Important Note for WIPA Projects: This requirement does not apply to staff and subcontractors of a WIPA project who will provide WIPA services.
 The requirement does, however, apply to other staff of a WIPA agency who do not provide WIPA funded services.

-To view a calendar and register for upcoming Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs web courses, please click here.
+You may access the list of upcoming trainings on the Introduction to Social Security Disability Benefits, Work Incentives, and Employment Support Programs web course calendar.